chaeyeon-yang/R-statistical-analysis/README.md

 # R-statistical-analysis
-Myongji university 2-1 R course
+Myongji university 2-1 R course and studying more